maxchelminski/gemma-sae-spectral-topology/README.md

 ## 3. Geometric Anomaly: The "Formal Singularity"
 A critical topological finding is the geometric density of Pole A.

-* **The Observation:** In the first two spectral dimensions, Pole B (Narrative) displays significant vertical variance (spread), indicating a loose, diverse internal structure.
-In contrast, Pole A (Structure) collapses into a near 0-dimensional point (a "singularity").
+* **The Observation:** In the first two spectral dimensions, Pole B (Narrative) displays significant vertical spread, indicating a diverse internal structure.
+In contrast, Pole A (Structure) collapses into a near 0-dimensional point (a singularity).
 * **Interpretation:** The model’s internal representation of "Structure" (Math, Code, Citations) is hyper-connected and extremely dense.
 To the model, these concepts are mathematically almost identical in their rigidity, whereas "Narrative" concepts allow for a wide range of "soft" relationships.

 <p align="center">